 - Tronson NC, Corcoran KA, Jovasevic V, Radulovic J. Fear conditioning and extinction: emotional states encoded by distinct signaling pathways.
 Trends Neurosci 2012, 35:145-155.

 - Guzmán YF, Tronson NC, Jovasevic V, Sato K, Guedea AL, Mizukami H, Nishimori K, Radulovic J. Fear-enhancing effects of septal oxytocin receptors.
 Nat Neurosci 2013 (in press)

 Awards of Field Study Leadership Positions

-Jelena Radulovic, MD, PhD, Dunbar Professor of Bipolar Disease, has recieved several honors and leadership positions thoughout her career, including:
+Jelena Radulovic, MD, PhD, Dunbar Professor of Bipolar Disease, has received several honors and leadership positions throughout her career, including:

 - Postdoctoral fellowship of the Max Planck Society, Dunbar Professor of Bipolar Disease, Searle Fellow, Editor (J Neuroscience)

 - Senior Editor (Neurobiology of Learning and Memory), Consulting Editor (Behavioral Neuroscience), Reviewing Editor (British Journal of Pharmacology)